-Following additional drafting work by the BTWG to recognise the objections submitted during the formal consultation (discussed by the B&PSC in February 2023), Officers will prepare a final Impact Assessment that recognises the formal consultation response and the adjustments to the Byelaw (and Permit Conditions) as proposed in the formal consultation.
+Following additional drafting work by the BTWG to recognise the objections submitted during the formal consultation (discussed in February 2023), Officers will prepare a final Impact Assessment that recognises the formal consultation response and the adjustments to the Byelaw (and Permit Conditions) as proposed in the formal consultation.
 A package of information will be sent to the Marine Management Organisation (MMO) for quality assurance prior to submission to the Secretary of State for potential confirmation.
-Depending on the feedback provided by the MMO, the B&PSC may decide to undertake further decision making.
+Depending on the feedback provided by the MMO, the B&PSC may be required to undertake further decision making.